badgerodon/simulator/exp/demo1/README.md

 # Demo #1

+1. Run a "server" in the browser listening on a port
-Proxy traffic to a "server" running in the browser.
+2. Proxy traffic from a locally mapped TCP port over a websocket to the "server" in the browser